Buzzvil/buzzscreen-sdk-publisher/ADVANCED-USAGE_EN.md

     Components in which the attribute should be added : SimpleLockerActivity(In case customizing lock screen, it should be apply to the activity controlling the lock screen), LandingHelperActivity, LockerService, ChangeAdReceiver, DownloadAdReceiver

-> **Precautions on process separation** : After applying process separation, Lock screen is running separately from publisher app's main process, please be careful when developing a feature related to pubslisher's app on the lock screen area.
+> **Precautions on process separation** : After applying process separation, lock screen is running separately from publisher app's main process, please be careful when developing a feature related to pubslisher's app on the lock screen area.

 ## Distributing Point Accumulation Request Traffic